Running A Competitive Audit To Kick Start Customer Acquisition

 Learn What’s Working For Others

 Businesses typically put large investments in tactics that perform well for them.
-If you see major investments in some channels, especially search engine marketing, it’s likely a good signal that the channel is strong at driving leads.
-Additionally, bigger players have likely done a lot of research to land on their sitemaps as well as their SEO and content strategy.
-Take the opportunity to piggy back on someone else’s work and research!
+If you see major investments in some channels, especially search engine marketing, it’s likely a good signal that the channel drives strong leads.
+Additionally, bigger players likely performed research to land on their sitemaps as well as their SEO and content strategy.
+Take the opportunity to piggy back on someone else’s work.
 This is especially valuable if you’re a smaller player trying to make inroads.

 Inform Your Channel Strategy

 In a world where nearly all customers are doing comparison shopping, you know you need to look as good as, if not better than, competitors.
 However, unless you’re flush with cash, you’ll still need to pick and choose which marketing activities you want to excel at.
-Completing a competitive audit will help isolate which channels are competitive weaknesses, helping you prioritize acquisition channels and customer journey experiences that will set you apart.
+Completing a competitive audit isolates which channels are competitive weaknesses.
+This lets you prioritize acquisition channels and customer journey experiences to set you apart.

 Identify Where You Need to Step It Up

-While competitive audits are about isolating opportunity, they are also about creating necessary wake up calls.
+While competitive audits are about isolating opportunity, they are also about creating wake up calls.
 It’s likely that you or other team members have strong hunches about where your competitors are stronger.
-However, actually performing an audit will create the concrete evidence needed to validate those hunches and set the foundations you need to start doing something about it.
+However, performing the audit gives you concrete evidence to validate those hunches and set the foundations you need to start doing something about it.